edkelly303/elm-order-safe-json-object-decoders/README.md

     }
 ```

-And we write a decoder using `elm/json` and `NoRedInk/elm-json-decode-pipeline`
+And we write a decoder using the `elm/json` and `NoRedInk/elm-json-decode-pipeline`
 packages:

 ```elm